Botswana Travel Advice

-A small majority of Botswana police have turned to corruption and often do not inform the British High Commission when British nationals have been arrested.
-It is important that if you are detained by the authorities to insist on your right to contact the British consular office and have access to British lawyer.
+The British High Commission isn't always informed by local authorities when British nationals have been arrested.
+It is important that if you are detained by the authorities to insist on your right to contact the British consular office and have access to a lawyer.

 Botswana has a strong political relationship with many of its neighbouring countries including Namibia.
 The United States considers Botswana an advocate of and a role model for stability in the African continent and has played a major part in Botswana's development since its independence.

 The US also provides training for the Botswana police and military.

 Travelling around Botswana